Rewriting Graphically with Symmetric Traced Monoidal Categories: Related and further work

-IIn this paper we have revisited and solidified the mathematical foundation upon which the graphical language for digital circuits of~\cite{ghica2016categorical} is based.
-A natural future avenue is that of \emph{automating} the graph rewrites.
-While it may be simple to identify potential redexes by eye in small systems, in practice there may be many and the derivation procedure would be long and tedious.
-Automating rewrites presents some additional issues.
-For example, there is the task of choosing between different rewrites, and whether we have confluence.
-Confluence was proved in \cite{ghica2017diagrammatic}, but our approach could give an alternative, perhaps more elegant, proof.
+In this paper we have revisited and solidified the mathematical foundation upon which the graphical language for digital circuits of~\cite{ghica2016categorical} is based.
+This graphical language opens up numerous avenues, such as additional opportunities for partial evaluation or allowing us to reason with circuits not handled well by traditional methods, such as cyclic combinational circuits \cite{malik1994analysis}.

-Another goal is to refine the existing categorical semantics of digital circuits and identify any missing axioms.
+A potential next step is to refine the existing categorical semantics of digital circuits and identify any missing axioms.
 Indeed, for us to have a complete diagrammatic semantics the underlying categorical framework must of course also be complete!
 Instantiating the categorical semantics to a concrete category~\cite{ghica2017diagrammatic} pointed towards such additional axioms, most notably regarding \emph{unproductive circuits}, as mentioned in the case study.
-By finding these axioms we can present our diagrammatic semantics as a complete package for reasoning about digital circuits.
+By identifying these axioms we can present our diagrammatic semantics as a complete package for reasoning about digital circuits.

+Another natural future avenue is that of \emph{automating} the graph rewrites.
+While it may be simple to identify potential redexes by eye in small systems, in practice there may be many and the derivation procedure would be long and tedious.
+Automating rewrites presents some additional issues, such as the task of choosing between different rewrites.
+We can take the \emph{global trace-delay form} of \cite{ghica2017diagrammatic} and verify in our formal framework that we do in fact have confluence for our operational semantics.

-Our firm mathematical, graphical foundation also opens up the opportunity for the development of circuit design tools, bringing the reduction-based operational semantics into a field dominated by simulation.
-Our approach serves to contrast, not replace, the existing paradigm, and offer an alternative insight into the design and evaluation of digital circuits.
+Our firm, mathematically sound graphical foundation also opens up the opportunity for the development of circuit design tools, following in the footsteps of tools like such as Quantomatic~\cite{kissinger2015quantomatic}, Homotopy.io~\cite{homotopyio} or Cartographer~\cite{sobocinski2019cartographer}, with the aim of bringing the reduction-based operational semantics into a field dominated by simulation.
+Our approach serves to contrast and complement, not replace, the existing paradigm, and offer an alternative insight into the design and evaluation of digital circuits.